Codust-SIR/Codust-Tutorial/docs/intro.md

 # "Hello World 🙋‍♂️🙋‍♀️" Welcome in the world of developers

-Welcome to **Codust**, a comprehensive coding tutorial that will take you on a journey to master `Git`, `GitHub`, `HTML`, `CSS`, `JavaScript`, and `React Js`!
+Welcome to **Codedust**, a comprehensive coding tutorial that will take you on a journey to master `Git`, `GitHub`, `HTML`, `CSS`, `JavaScript`, and `React Js`!
 In today's interconnected world, these technologies play a vital role in shaping the digital landscape.
-Whether you're a beginner eager to explore the foundations of coding or an experienced developer looking to enhance your skills, **Codust** is here to guide you every step of the way.
+Whether you're a beginner eager to explore the foundations of coding or an experienced developer looking to enhance your skills, **Codedust** is here to guide you every step of the way.
 Through hands-on exercises, real-world examples, and practical projects, you'll gain the knowledge and confidence to navigate version control, build responsive webpages, create engaging user interfaces, and collaborate effectively with other developers.
-Get ready to ignite your passion for coding and unlock a world of possibilities with **Codust**!
+Get ready to ignite your passion for coding and unlock a world of possibilities with **Codedust**!

 ## Prerequisites

-To ensure that all students are well-prepared for the **Codust** course, we recommend having a basic understanding of mathematics, including topics such as `Basic Algebra and Geometry`, `Trigonometry`, and `Statistics`.
+To ensure that all students are well-prepared for the **Codedust** course, we recommend having a basic understanding of mathematics, including topics such as `Basic Algebra and Geometry`, `Trigonometry`, and `Statistics`.
 Here's why these mathematical prerequisites are important:

 1. **Basic Algebra and Geometry**: Algebra provides a foundation for understanding variables, equations, and problem-solving techniques that are essential in programming.
 Geometry helps develop spatial reasoning and visualization skills, which are valuable when designing user interfaces and layouts.